gabrielalg/squad-management-tool/README.md

-## Welcome to the Squad Manegement Tool!
+## Welcome to the Squad Management Tool!

 To view just go to: [www.venturus-squad-management.netlify.app](https://venturus-squad-management.netlify.app/)